DavideAlidosi/May9/ReadMe.txt

 - Fix PaintFX Preset Blending bug
 - Two Bone IK and Spring IK are preload
 - PreSelect Highlight is on by default in Graph Editor
+- Wireframe visibility on Sculpting Tool is on by default

 For more information: